Black-hole evaporation for cosmological observers: Analyzing the Evaporation Model

+The radiation rate becomes so slow from this particular cosmological perspective that the black hole appears effectively~stable.

-An interpretation of these results comes from the fact that the cosmological time extends indefinitely for a finite interval of the time coordinate.
+These results can be understood by examining the relation between cosmological time and the coordinate $u'$.
+The cosmological time extends indefinitely for a finite interval of $u'$.
 More precisely,

-This point is related to the fact that the asymptotic structure (future infinity) of de Sitter is spacelike.
-This asymptotic behavior is also apparent in Figure~\ref{figure transformation between times}.
+reflecting the spacelike character of future infinity in de Sitter spacetime.
+This asymptotic behavior is also apparent in Figure~\ref{figure transformation between times}, where we observe the characteristic ``stretching'' of cosmological time relative to the coordinate $u$.

-Our results also indicate that the rate of evaporation of a black hole, measured with respect to a cosmological time, can be very sensitive to its initial mass.
-Even in the same order of magnitude, for example at $\text{M}_0 \sim 10^{-19} M_\odot$, we see that completely different behaviors emerge, as shown in Figure~\ref{m(tau) chi=pi/3}.
-This phenomenon has no counterpart in the usual analysis considering Schwarzschild spacetime.
+Our results also indicate that the evaporation rate of a black hole, measured with respect to a cosmological time, is sensitive to its initial mass.
+Even within the same order of magnitude, for~example at $\text{M}_0 \sim 10^{-19} M_\odot$, we see that completely different behaviors emerge, as~shown in Figure~\ref{m(tau) chi=pi/3}.
+This phenomenon has no counterpart in the usual analysis considering the Schwarzschild~spacetime.

-One may ask which black holes eventually evaporate completely, which is an observer-dependent phenomenon.
-Considering the family of cosmological observers analyzed in the present work, we evaluate the following limit:
+In our framework, the~complete evaporation of black holes becomes an event inaccessible for some observers.
+As the primary objective of this work is to compare our results with Equation~\eqref{typical_time_frame} from traditional static models, we do not take into account strong quantum corrections in the final stages of evaporation, which could potentially lead to relics.
+For the family of cosmological observers that we consider, the~asymptotic black-hole mass can be determined by evaluating the limit:

-This provides the final mass of the black hole in the infinite future as a function of its initial mass.
+Prescription~\eqref{eq:observer-dependence} determines the asymptotic black-hole mass at future infinity as a function of both its initial mass $M_0$ and observer's initial position $r'_0$.

-This issue is analyzed in Figure~\ref{final x initial mass}, in which a wide interval of $r'_0$ is considered.
-For initial masses around $10^{-19} M_\odot$, the asymptotic final mass is particularly sensitive to the choice of cosmological observer.
-However, for more massive black holes, the evaporation rates tend to agree even when considering observers of highly different trajectories.
-The underlying reason for this result is that the evaporation of the black hole tends to be extremely slow, unless the black hole is considerably small.
-Hence, for black holes with $M_0 \gtrsim 5 \times 10^{-19} M_\odot$, the cosmological observers have enough time to approach the horizontal asymptote of Figure~\ref{figure transformation between times}, when the evaporation rate is significantly reduced from their perspective.
+This issue is analyzed in Figure~\ref{final x initial mass}, which quantifies the observer-dependence of the final state of an evaporating black hole.
+Each curve in the figure follows from the analytical result of Equation~\eqref{M(tau)} with $\tau'\rightarrow \infty$ and $r'_0$ fixed, while $M_0$ is varied.
+For initial masses around $10^{-19} M_\odot$, the~asymptotic final mass is particularly sensitive to the choice of cosmological observer.
+For more massive black holes ($M_0 \gtrsim 5 \times 10^{-19} M_\odot$), evaporation rates become largely independent of the observer.
+This occurs because black holes evaporate extremely slowly, except~for those with very small masses.
+As~shown in Figure~\ref{figure transformation between times}, in~this case cosmological observers have sufficient time to reach the asymptotic regime, in~which the evaporation rate is significantly reduced from their~perspective.